bookingbricks/file-upload-example/README.md

 -----------------------------------

-Don't forget to add a cross-originC(CORS) rule to your AWS S3 CORS configuration to prevent the cross-origin request error even if it's hosted from EC2 and not localhost:
+Don't forget to add a cross-origin(CORS) rule to your AWS S3 CORS configuration to prevent the cross-origin request error even if it's hosted from EC2 and not localhost:

     <CORSRule>
         <AllowedOrigin>http://localhost:8080</AllowedOrigin>